JellyTh3Great/EWU-Hackathon-2025/README.md

 This repository contains the original project files as they existed at the conclusion of the hackathon.

+This project landed me 3rd place as a solo team.
 ---

 ## Project Overview